jeffshrager/IPL-V/README.md

 If F1 and Acker pass, then it loads LTFixed.lisp, which is self-executing.
 Eventually it'll break, or at least do the wrong thing.

-## Current top issue:

-(Notes about what we're working through at the moment.)

 ## Docs:

 The IPL-V manual